Miraarchana/KalAcademy/Week3.md

 **String**
+*Difference between substring and subsequence in String*
+Substring:
+	- each substring will be a subarray of the given string(the characters are contiguous)
+	- for a length of n, n*(n+1)/2 substrings are possible eg., geek -> g,e,e,k,ge,ee,ek,gee,eek,geek
+Subsequence:
+	- each subsequence is not a subarray of the given string(but the characters in subsequence follow the same order as in original string)
+	- for a length on n, 2^n-1, subsequences are possible eg., geek -> g,e,e,k,ge,ge,gk,ee,ek,ek,gee,gek,gek,eek,geek

 ________________________________________________________________________________________________________________________________________
 **1. Implement an algorithm to determine if a string has all unique characters.
 What if you cannot use additional data structures?**